 The board's major task is to issue and maintain the linguistic guidelines and to resolve "difficult cases" and matters of principle based on the linguistic guidelines.
 The editorial board is responsible for the translation quality and issues the "accepted" terms.
-This means that the editorial board should check if the linguistic guidelines actually have been followed, and - if not - implement the corrections.
+This means that the editorial board should check if the linguistic guidelines actually have been followed, and - if not - implement the corrections to translations that do not comply with the linguistic guidelines.